timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 and/or a Content Delivery Network for its RRDP content without interfering with the other functions.

+## Same Origin URIs

+Publication Servers need to take note of the normative updates to [@!RFC8182] in section 3.1 of [@!I-D.ietf-sidrops-rrdp-same-origin].
+In short this means that all URIs need to use the same host and redirects are not allowed.

 ## Endpoint Protection

 Repository operators SHOULD use access control to protect the RRDP endpoints.